rubencart/NES-img-captioning/README.md

 when execution was interrupted again, execution can resume as if it had never stopped.
 The same counts for NIC-NES.
 All running stats are also copied so the future checkpoints are as if they were from 1 single (uninterrupted) run.

+TODO also not taken: dataloader! so could be possible that one cycle through dataset is interrupted

 When resuming an experiment part of the settings are taken from the checkpoint .json and part of the settings are taken from the used experiment .json, which can be confusing.
 Most importantly:
 - mutation stdev